dustinpfister/test_threejs/views/dae/count_down_basic/README.md

 ## cd2.blend - fix uv mapping, add other objects

-I ran into a werid problem with the DAE Loader when editing a mesh object.
+I ran into a weird problem with the DAE Loader when editing a mesh object.
 This made me create this first cd2 file as a way to try to figure out what the deal is with this, while not messing up what I have going on with cd1.
-The main goal here is to reduce the number of points in the numbers, and not end up with the weird problem loadind the mesh obejcts.
+So With this DAE file I want to fix these problems.
+Also while I am at it make an additional object that will be the rest of the scene for a set of 'basic count down' video projects

-* (done) fix werid uv rendreing with num 4
+* (done) fix weird uv rendering with num 4
 * (done) fix uv with 1

-* () add base object on which to place numbers
+* (done) add base object on which to place numbers

+## cd3-nums.blend, cd3-ground.blend, DAE Textures

+I want to have two DAE files now one for numbers, and the other for the rest of the scene.
+The general idea with this is that I might want to have more than one dae file for the rest of the objects while still using the same numbers.
+This might prove to be a better option compared to having everything in a single DAE file.
+The other thing that I would like to work out is having textures for the objects as well.

+* () have a cd3-nums.blend that will just be the numbers
+* () have a cd3-ground.blend that will be the rest of the scene
+* () work out a texture for cd3-ground.blend
+* () make textures for cd3-nums.blend